-Quarterly Investment Commentary April, 2017Submitted by Harvest Asset Group, LLC. on August 17th, 2017
+Quarterly Investment Commentary April, 2017Submitted by Harvest Asset Group - Fee-Only Financial Planner on August 17th, 2017

 While the first quarter of 2017 delivered strong investment returns, many investors are wondering out loud “what’s next?”
 At any point in time, it is easy to find confident sources making predictions about the future - either proclaiming doom or prosperity for markets: